 Note: We regularly update this article with the latest data on superannuation funds issued by the Australian Prudential Regulation Authority.
-This article contains the latest data available, released in August 2015 (for data as at June 2015).
+This article contains the latest data available, released on 23 February 2016 (for data as at December 2015).

 Unless you work in the superannuation industry, how the world of super works can be bamboozling (sometimes it can be confusing even when you know the industry well).
 This article, on the different types of super funds, helps explains the main players in the Australian super world.

 This article should really be titled ‘The what’s what in the super zoo’ because I’m explaining the different types of super funds available, rather than the people involved.